 Team leaders Meg Decaluwe and Molly Matthews hosted the event, with Molly also turning her hand to face-painting.
-Youngsters enjoyed the pizzamaking workshop and games too.
+Youngsters enjoyed the pizza-making workshop and games too.

-Chris said: "A huge thankyou to all team members for all their efforts and to everyone for their support and generosity in helping to make the event such team leader Molly Matthews (left to right)
+Chris said: "A huge thankyou to all team members for all their efforts and to everyone for their support and generosity in helping to make the event such a success."

+Team leader Meg Decaluwe, pub manager Chris Donoghue and team leader Molly Matthews (left to right)